Phase-Out

 From the 2026 budget audit

-The agricultural chamber has a statutory right to collect mandatory dues from its members.
-It also receives 2,500 millió Ft from general taxation.
-One funding base or two?
+The agricultural chamber has statutory power to compel membership dues from every qualifying producer — and also receives a 2.5 billion Ft annual transfer from general taxation.

-Roughly 609 Ft per taxpayer per year — 2,500 millió Ft total — a general-budget transfer to a professional body that already compels dues from the agricultural producers it represents.
+Roughly 625 Ft per taxpayer per year — 2,500 million Ft total — for a professional body that already funds itself through compulsory member dues.

 3 bn HUF allocation 556 HUF / taxpayer / year 1 bn HUF Year-1 saving